Dyer Observatory News

 Open House Days & Telescope Nights

-Tickets are available 30 days before each event.
+Tickets are available one month before each event.
 Please note that these events sell out quickly, so plan ahead to avoid disappointment.
-There are no Open House or Telescope Night dates in the months of December, January or February, for Dyer Observatory is closed.
+There are no Open House or Telescope Night dates in the months of December, January or February, because Dyer Observatory is closed.
 Visit our Open House Days and Telescope Nights pages for tickets and more information.

 2017 Space Science Summer Camp registration is now open

 The Dyer Observers Space Science Camps support middle-school students in their exploration of the worlds of science, math, engineering and technology, and opens up their minds to future career possibilities in these fields.

 Dyer Observatory will host one camp for rising 5th-6th graders during the week of June 12-16 and one camp for rising 7th-8th graders during the week of June 19-23.